raspberrypilearning/getting-started-with-picamera/en/step_5.md

     camera = PiCamera()

     camera.start_preview()
-    sleep(10)
+    sleep(5)
     camera.stop_preview()
     ```

-- Save with **Ctrl + S** and run with **F5**.
-The camera preview should be shown for 10 seconds, and then close.
-Move the camera around to preview what the camera sees.
+- Save and run your prgram.
+The camera preview should be shown for 5 seconds, and then close.

-    The live camera preview should fill the screen like so:

     ![Image preview](images/preview.jpg)

-    **Note that the camera preview only works when a monitor is connected to the Pi, so remote access (such as SSH and VNC) will not allow you to see the camera preview**
+    **Note -** The camera preview only works when a monitor is connected to the Pi, so remote access (such as SSH and VNC) will not allow you to see the camera preview.

 - If your preview was upside-down, you can rotate it with the following code:

     ```python
+    camera = PiCamera()
     camera.rotation = 180
-    camera.start_preview()
-    sleep(10)
-    camera.stop_preview()
     ```

     You can rotate the image by `90`, `180`, or `270` degrees, or you can set it to `0` to reset.

-- You can alter the transparency of the camera preview by setting an alpha level:
+- You can alter the transparency of the camera preview by setting an `alpha` level:

     ```python
-    from picamera import PiCamera
-    from time import sleep

-    camera = PiCamera()

     camera.start_preview(alpha=200)
-    sleep(10)
-    camera.stop_preview()
     ```

     `alpha` can be any value between `0` and `255`.

+    **Tip -** setting the alpha is a good idea because you will be able to see if any error occur in your program while the preview is on.